robenkleene/software-references/ios/ia-writer-ios.md

 ## Search

-To search within a file, use find and replace using the search option in the keyboard bar.
+To search within a file, start a search and hit the icon in the far right above the toolbar that looks like a file with a magnifying glass over it.
 The `>>` icon goes to the first match.

 ## Tips